 Laurel is a licensed Speech-Language Pathologist.
 She studied Communication Sciences and Disorders at The College of Saint Rose in Albany, New York.
 She graduated with her Bachelor’s degree in 2011 and Master’s degree in 2013.
 After graduating, Laurel relocated to North Carolina and has since worked in a wide variety of settings.
 She has experience working with children of all ages in home, daycare, school, clinic, and hospital settings.
 Laurel also has experience working with adults and geriatrics in inpatient and outpatient hospital settings, and rehabilitation at skilled nursing facilities.
 Laurel has a passion for working with all children, especially children with autism and developmental disabilities.
+She is a Certified Autism Specialist through the International Board of Credentialing and Continuing Education Standards.
 She is a member of the American Speech-Language-Hearing Association, where she received her Certificate of Clinical Competence.

 Taylor is the Office Director at Carolina Therapy Connection.
 Taylor graduated from East Carolina University with his Bachelors of Science degree in Family and Community Services in 2013.
 He also received his Masters of Science degree in Child Development and Family Relations in 2016.
 Taylor has been working in the human services field for several years with the Intellectually and Developmentally Delayed population.
 He has always had a heart for children and works closely with our families to assist with their overall needs and concerns.
 Taylor shows dedication to supporting the staff and therapist’s of CTC to ensure that they are providing quality service for the children we serve.